-The head referee will announce a Free Kick is completed, by "Free Kick completeBall Free", and the GameController resumes the game state playing.
-Note that the substate sub-state will be automatically left after the 30 (returning to the playing state) after the 30 s time period expires.
+The head referee will announce a Free Kick is completed, by penalty kick is completed by calling "Ball Free", and the GameController resumes the game state playingplaying.
+Note that the sub-state will be automatically left (returning to the playing playing state) after the 30 s time period expires.